leilasalem/PersonalShopper/README.md

 - Save changes, then from terminal navigate to project directory and run scraper to populate shopper.json
 - run bestie.py to see results

-## Comments
-Note that this project has not been updated since February 2020